 Moscow is a very small borough located in the state of Pennsylvania.
 With a population of 2,035 people and three constituent neighborhoods, Moscow is the 596th largest community in Pennsylvania.

 Moscow real estate is some of the most expensive in Pennsylvania, although Moscow house values don't compare to the most expensive real estate in the U.S.

-Moscow is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Moscow is a borough of professionals, managers, and service providers.
-There are especially a lot of people living in Moscow who work in management occupations (13.72%), teaching (11.97%), and office and administrative support (9.58%).
+Unlike some boroughs, Moscow isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Moscow are a mix of both white- and blue-collar jobs.
+Overall, Moscow is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Moscow who work in management occupations (13.97%), office and administrative support (12.86%), and teaching (10.82%).

 Also of interest is that Moscow has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Moscow is a great place for families with children to consider.
 First of all, many other families with children live here, making Moscow a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Moscow has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Moscow’s overall crime rate is lower than average for the country.